Fateh-Aletomeh/Robot-Arena-Searcher/README.md

-# C Coursework
+# Robot Arena Searching Algorithm
-My program is somewhere between stage 6 and 7.
 The program generates a random-sized rectangular arena with a random number of obstacles and markers, and the program is always solvable.

 ## File structure
 | File | Description |